FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 We currently support AWS, GCP (including GKE Standard and GKE Autopilot), and Azure (Alpha).

+Cost data can be sent in **standard** (provider-native) or **FOCUS** (FinOps Open Cost and Usage Specification) format.
+Azure always uses FOCUS.
+The Insights Agent Helm chart (`insights-agent`) exposes these options; see the [chart README](https://github.com/FairwindsOps/charts/blob/master/stable/insights-agent/README.md) for the full configuration reference.

 ## AWS Billing Integration

 The AWS Costs Report is built on [AWS Costs and Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html).